 - Strive to design our facilities and conduct our operations to avoid adverse impacts to human health and to operate in an environmentally sound, reliable and efficient manner.

-- Conduct our operations responsibly in all areas, including environments with sensitive biological characteristics.
+- Conduct our operations responsibly in all areas, which includes environments with sensitive biological characteristics.

-Performance: We strive to avoid or minimize significant impacts our projects and operations may pose to sensitive species, habitats and ecosystems.
+Performance: We strive to avoid and minimize any significant impacts our projects and operations may have on sensitive species, habitats and ecosystems.
 This means that we:

-- Integrate biodiversity into our business decision-making and management through our Operational Excellence (OE) management system.
+- Integrate biodiversity into our business decision-making and management through our Operational Excellence Management System (OEMS).

-- Drive and assess our performance relating to biodiversity through key OE expectations and processes, including Environmental Stewardship, Environmental, Social and Health Impact Assessment, Risk Management, and HES Property Transfer.
+- Drive and assess our performance relating to biodiversity through key OEMS expectations and processes, including Environmental Stewardship; Environmental, Social and Health Impact Assessment; Risk Management; and Health, Environment and Safety Property Transfer.

-- Recognize that our activities could affect particularly sensitive or valuable biodiversity inside or outside of legally designated protected areas.
-Therefore we:
+- Recognize that our activities could affect particularly sensitive and valuable biodiversity inside and outside legally designated protected areas.
+Therefore, we:

 - Decide whether and how to operate in a protected or sensitive area, based on consideration of the specific circumstances of the area and operation involved.

-- Use our OE processes to avoid or minimize potential risks of our operations to sensitive biological resources and seek ways to make positive contributions to biodiversity conservation in the area.
+- Use our OEMS processes to avoid or minimize potential risks of our operations to sensitive biological resources and seek ways to make positive contributions to biodiversity conservation in the area.

-Communication and Engagement: We undertake activities to raise internal and external awareness of the importance of conserving biodiversity and how the company is addressing it.
+Communication and Engagement: We undertake activities to raise internal and external awareness of the importance of conserving biodiversity and ways the company is addressing it.
 These include:

-- Communicating about our biodiversity-related activities to employees and outside audiences, such as our Corporate Responsibility Report.
+- Communicating about our biodiversity-related activities to employees and outside audiences, for example, through our Corporate Responsibility Report.

 - Engaging with government, local communities and others to understand and work to address significant biodiversity issues in areas where we operate.